The origin and evolution of the normal Type Ia SN 2018aoz with infant-phase reddening and excess emission: Introduction

 Another way to critically constrain the explosion mechanism and progenitor system is to investigate spectral features of \tase\ from the so-called ``nebular phase" of $\gtrsim$ 200 days since $B$-band maximum.
-Differences in the Doppler shifts of [\feii] and [\niii] emission lines observed in normal \tase\ have been attributed to the viewing angle effects of asymmetric explosion mechanisms \citep{Maeda2010apj, Maeda2010natur, Li2021apj}.
-Meanwhile, strong [\caii] emission has been associated with incomplete nuclear burning in the core of sub-Chandrasekhar-mass explosions \citep{Polin2021apj}.
+Differences in the Doppler shifts of [\feii] and [\niii] emission lines observed in normal \tase\ have been attributed to the viewing angle effects of asymmetric explosion mechanisms \citep{Maeda2010apj, Maeda2010natur, Maguire2018mnras, Li2021apj}.
+Meanwhile, strong [\caii] emission has been associated with incomplete nuclear burning in the core of sub-Chandrasekhar-mass explosions \citep{Polin2021apj, Siebert2020apj}.
 For the progenitor, the presence of H$\alpha$ and \hei\ emission by stripped/ablated H and He from a non-degenerate companion has been predicted by several recent studies as evidence supporting single-degeneracy \citep{Mattila2005aap, Botyanszki2018apj, Dessart2020aa}.
 Such H$\alpha$ emission has been observed in the nebular-phase spectra of a few peculiar events \citep[e.g.,][]{Kollmeier2019mnras}, indicating that they may be from single-degenerate progenitors.
+However, systematic searched for H and He emission in the nebular-phase spectra of $>$ 100 \tase\ have failed to find such emission in most of them ($\gtrsim$ 90\%), disfavouring the single-degenerate scenario as the primary contributor to the \tas\ population \citep{Mattila2005aap, Leonard2007apj, Shappee2013apj, Maguire2016mnras, Tucker2020mnras}.
 However, a systematic search for H and He emission in the nebular-phase spectra of 110 \tase\ has failed to find such emission in most of them ($\gtrsim$ 90\%), disfavouring the single-degenerate scenario as the primary contributor to the \tas\ population \citep{Tucker2020mnras}. [\oi] emission has also been detected in the nebular-phase spectra of two peculiar events and interpreted to be evidence for the presence of swept-up unburned O from a double-degenerate merger \citep{Kromer2013apj, Taubenberger2013apj}.
 The identification of such [\oi] emission has yet to be made for normal events.